devDucks/astroarch/README.md

 Welcome to astro arch!

 # Connecting via VNC client
-If you trust me, this should be always the preferred way to connect usig VNC. noVNC goes through the browser and is less fluid and performant than a real VNC client.
+If you trust me, this should be always the preferred way to connect using VNC. noVNC goes through the browser and is less fluid and performant than a real VNC client.
 You can use whatever VNC client you prefer, there should be no issue.

 The address is `astroarch.local` (or the IP if you prefer) and the port is 5900